Sulfer-jp/Research_Resources/README.md

 ### Contents
 System-File>sample>GenSigFile.py
 This script creates a signature file(please check said blog if you don't know what is "signature file")
-Put the wav file in the sample folder("sample" folder) and write its filename in filename=''.
+Put the wav file in the sample folder and write its filename in filename=''.
 You can rename the signature file by using the last code np.save().

 System files>EMDsystem>emds.py